|

 This Data Showcase, hosted by the Chairs of the ALN Service Engagement & Impact Group (SEIG), will be an opportunity to showcase what people are doing with data collection, data handling, data analysis and dashboards, sharing best practice, outlining how they handle a data problem, how they engage with data and the impact of it.

-The programme for the day is as follows:
+The programme for the day is as follows (timings are approximate and may change on the day):

 - 10.00 – 10.10 – Introduction – Julie Cleverley and Sandra Tranmer (SEIG co-Chairs)